-- giving the candidate an opportunity of making such representation in writing as he/she may wish to make in that behalf; and - (ii) taking the representation, if any, submitted by the candidate, within the period allowed to him/ her into consideration.
+- (i) giving the candidate an opportunity of making such representation in writing as he/she may wish to make in that behalf; and - (ii) taking the representation, if any, submitted by the candidate, within the period allowed to him/ her into consideration.

-6. LAST DATE FOR SUBMISSION OF APPLICATIONS:
+6. LAST DATE FOR SUBMISSION OF APPLICATION:

-The Online Applications can be filled upto 12th February, 2016 till 11.59 PM after which the link will be disabled.
+The Online Applications can be filled upto 3rd March, 2017 till 18.00 Hours.